 The -add-bookmarks file adds bookmarks as specified by a bookmarks file, a text file in ASCII or UTF8 encoding and in the same format as that produced by the -list-bookmarks operation.
 If there are any bookmarks in the input PDF already, they are discarded.
-For example, if the file bookmarks.txt contains the output from -list-bookmarks above, then the command adds the bookmarks to the input file, writing to out.pdf.
+For example, if the file bookmarks.txt contains the output from -list-bookmarks above, then the command cpdf -add-bookmarks bookmarks.txt in.pdf -o out.pdf adds the bookmarks to the input file, writing to out.pdf.
 An error will be given if the bookmarks file is not in the correct form (in particular, the numbers in the first column which specify the level must form a proper tree with no entry being more than one greater than the last).